 - Return the pork and pork bones to the Dutch oven and fill with water just until the meat is barely covered.
 Add the bouillon cubes and paprika.
 Bring to a boil, reduce heat to low, cover, and simmer for one hour.

-- Add the pumpkin, beans, tomatoes, almonds and bread crumbs.
+- Add the pumpkin, beans, tomatoes, almonds, bread crumbs, and red wine vinegar.
 Return to a boil, reduce the heat to low, cover and simmer for another 20 minutes.
 Add the Swiss chard and pears and continue to simmer for 10-15 minutes.
 Add salt to taste.

 - Serve immediately with crusty bread.